 Around this time, your puppy will start to shed their baby teeth as permanent adult teeth erupt.
 This is when your puppy will feel the most pain, and will need puppy-safe toys to chew on.
 You'll also want to ask your vet to examine your puppy's mouth to make sure the teething phase is progressing well.

-How long does the puppy teething phase last?
+How long does puppy teething last?

-If you are counting down the days and wondering, "How long does puppy teething last?", you are in the good company of many other pup parents.
+So, how long do puppies teethe?
 Puppies typically experience four or five months of intense teething, during which they often chew on almost anything within reach of their paws in a desperate bid to relieve pain in their mouths.
 Due to their small stature, they often end up chewing on expensive footwear, parts of furniture, or even your fingers or feet.

 They should have all 42 of their adult teeth by the time they are about six or seven months old.
 Teething should not last any longer than this.

 Managing Your Puppy's Pain While They're Teething